devvianto605/create-devviantex-nextjs-app/README.md

 <h2 id="getting-started">Getting Started</h2>

-To scaffold an app using `create-t3-app`, run any of the following four commands and answer the command prompt questions:
+To scaffold an app using `create-devviantex-nextjs-app`, run any of the following four commands and answer the command prompt questions:

 only npm is available for now!
 ### npm